m-kupiec/compendium-typescript/README.md

 >
 > [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)

-"Point-free programming — heavy use of currying and function composition — is possible in JavaScript, but can be verbose.
-In TypeScript, type inference often fails for point-free programs, so you’ll end up specifying type parameters instead of value parameters.
-The result is so verbose that it’s usually better to avoid point-free programming." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html))
+### `noImplicitAny`

 "if you never want TypeScript to silently infer `any` for a type without you explicitly saying so, you can use `noImplicitAny` before you start modifying your files.
 While it might feel somewhat overwhelming, the long-term gains become apparent much more quickly." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

 "There are certain cases where TypeScript can’t figure out what certain types should be.
 To be as lenient as possible, it will decide to use the type `any` in its place.
 While this is great for migration, using `any` means that you’re not getting any type safety, and you won’t get the same tooling support you’d get elsewhere.
 You can tell TypeScript to flag these locations down and give an error with the `noImplicitAny` option." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

+### Miscellaneous

+"Point-free programming — heavy use of currying and function composition — is possible in JavaScript, but can be verbose.
+In TypeScript, type inference often fails for point-free programs, so you’ll end up specifying type parameters instead of value parameters.
+The result is so verbose that it’s usually better to avoid point-free programming." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html))

 ## Structural Type System